atDoyle/Udacity-Full-Stack-Web-Developer/Logs-Analysis/README.md

 ### Prerequisites

+In order for the files in this repository to work, you will need a terminal, such as [GitBash](https://git-for-windows.github.io/) and a virtual machine.
+The virtual machine can be accessed using [Virtual Box](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) and [Vagrant](https://www.vagrantup.com/downloads.html).

+One the virtual machine has been successfully installed, the News database can then be accessed.
+The .sql which contains the database can be downloaded [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+Ensure that the extracted files are placed in the shared vagrant directory.

-These python files are meant to be run on a virtual machine with the NEWS database already installed.
-The 3 python files should be saved to the shared vagrant directory.
+Finally, the 3 python files in this repository should be saved to the shared vagrant directory of the virtual machine.

 ### Installing